Quick Facts - Disability Support Pension December 2025:

 Does Disability Pension Stop at 65?

-Age Pension Transfer:
+Age Pension Transfer Process:

 No Gap in Payments: